yehia67/documentation/getting-started/0.1/tutorials/send-iota-tokens.md

-# Send test IOTA tokens
+# Transfer test IOTA tokens

-**You may want to send IOTA tokens to someone in exchange for goods or services.
+**You may want to transfer IOTA tokens to someone in exchange for goods or services.
 In this tutorial we send test tokens from one of your addresses to another.**

 ## Prerequisites